Life is filled with experiences that so many of us have, and hardly any of us talk about. Case in point? Period poop.

 But hold on.
 What do prostaglandins have to do with period poop?
 As it turns out, a whole lot.

-The thing is, they are also pretty good at relaxing other things — including your bowels.
+The thing is, they are also pretty good at relaxing other things—including your bowels.

 So, your food may move through you a bit quicker than usual, resulting in period diarrhea.

-Prostaglandin levels are high on the first day of your period and just before.
+Prostaglandin levels are high on the first day of your period

 As that lining sheds, they drop.